-In 1954, twelve excited young boys set off on a summer camp in Oklahoma, USA.
+In 1954, 12 excited young boys set off for a summer camp in Oklahoma, USA.
 What they didn’t know at the time was that they would forever be consigned to the pages of history.

-The kids were part of a social psychology study now known as, The Robbers Cave Experiment.
-Under the gaze of Turkish social psychologist Muzafer Sherif, the experiment set out to prove that it would only take a matter of days before innocent youths would be at each other’s throats.
+The children were part of a social psychology study now known as the Robbers Cave experiment.
+Under the direction of Turkish social psychologist Muzafer Sherif, the experiment set out to prove that it would only take a matter of days before innocent youths would be at each other’s throats.
 They were expected to turn vicious.

-The study had all the hallmarks of William Golding’s chilling best-selling novel, Lord of the Flies.
+The study had all the hallmarks of William Golding’s chilling best-selling novel Lord of the Flies.
 But the experiment didn’t turn out like the book.
-Although initial tensions were present, the researchers found the the conflict between the two groups was reduced when the boys started working towards shared goals.
+Although initial tensions were present, the researchers found that the conflicts between the two groups were reduced when the boys started working towards shared goals.

-Since then, the field of social psychology has continued to examine interpersonal relationships, and how the presence of others affects our thoughts, feelings and behaviours.
+This experiment touches on the core of what social psychology is and how we can use it to inform our understanding of human behaviour.
+Professionals working in social psychology examine interpersonal relationships and how the presence of others affects our thoughts, feelings and behaviours.

 What is social psychology?

-Drawing on scientific methods, social psychologists seek to answer issues like conformity and obedience, gender identity and group processes.
+Drawing on scientific methods, social psychologists seek to understand issues like conformity and obedience, gender identity and group processes.
+This science encompasses a wide range of topics and questions, including:

 A brief history of social psychology